DindakaDev/map_filter_application/README.md

 - **Performance**: The Paging Library provided a significant performance improvement, especially with larger datasets.
 It allowed the UI to remain responsive and fast, even during intensive searches.
 - **Scalability**: This setup is scalable and can support future enhancements, such as combining local and remote sources, or advanced filtering.

+## Detail View Enhancements with External APIs

+In the detail view of each selected item (e.g., country or language), I integrated two external APIs to enhance the user experience:

+1. **Gemini AI API**: Used to dynamically generate additional information related to the selected country or language.
+This allows for richer, AI-generated context that adapts to each item.

+2. **Pexels API**: Used to fetch a relevant image based on the selected item.
+While some images may be repeated depending on the availability and relevance of results from Pexels, it enhances visual appeal.

+> **Note**: I intentionally avoided using the Gemini API to fetch images.
+During testing, images returned by Gemini frequently led to `404 Not Found` errors, even after modifying prompts extensively.
+Therefore, all image content is sourced exclusively from Pexels to ensure reliability.

 ## Conclusion

 After exploring multiple strategies, I chose the Paging Library with SQLite as it offers the best trade-offs in terms of efficiency, maintainability, and user experience.
-It ensures that the app remains fast and responsive while keeping resource usage optimal.
+Combined with external APIs for content enrichment, this approach ensures the app remains fast, responsive, and visually engaging while keeping resource usage optimal.